takenet/blip-plugin-sample/README.md

 [![Blip-plugin](https://imgur.com/B8dPNgk.png "Blip-plugin")][blip]

-# Blip plugin
+# BLiP plugin

-Blip plugin it's an technology agnostic way to plug unnoficial features to enhance the portal capabilities.
+BLiP plugin it's an technology agnostic way to plug unnoficial features to enhance the portal capabilities.

 This project aims to give the initial skill needed to develop and build your own plugins.